MABYY/PullDataCAFCI/README.md

 # PullDataCAFCI
-The code pulls and organices data available through the public CAFCI API
+The code pulls and organizes data available through the public CAFCI API

 ## Development